lucasnaury/uv-amse/tp2/README.md

 Here is a non exhaustive list of the non-required functionnalities we have created:
 - Choice of the difficulty
-- Choice of the image
+- Choice of the image (gallery, camera, randomly from the web)
 - Stopwatch
 - Number of moves
 - Undo Button